telerik/xamarin-forms-docs/getting-started/mac/first-steps.md

 ## Download the Controls

-When you have an active trial or developer license, you can download the following files:
+When you have an active developer license, you can download the following files:

 * Standalone installation
 * Assemblies for manual installation
 * NuGet packages
 * Old versions

->If you are not a customer, you can [download a free, fully functional trial](https://www.telerik.com/download-trial-file/v2-b/ui-for-xamarin?file=pkg) and the same options will apply to you as well.

 >tip Make sure you have already read the [System Requirements]({%slug system-requirements%}#macos) article before you proceed.